Bratz: Products and history

 Though Bratz dolls fared poorly at their May 21, 2001 debut — mostly due to the long-held monopoly by the Mattel-staple Barbie — their popularity increased the following Christmas.
 In the first half-decade since debut, 125 million products were sold worldwide, and, in 2005, global sales of Bratz and Bratz products grossed over $2 billion.
-In 2006, a toy-industry analyst indicated Bratz had captured about forty percent of the fashion-doll market, compared with Barbie's sixty percent.
+In 2006, a toy-industry analyst indicated Bratz had captured about 40% of the fashion-doll market, compared with Barbie's 60%.
 The competition was high with Barbies, but became more and more popular with time.

-The success of the original four dolls generated a quartet of similar dolls between 2002 and 2003.
-Sets of twins were also introduced.
-The dolls were sold separately and in themed environments.
-Accessories such as playsets, furniture, and cars were also released, as well as a media franchise composed of films, discography, video games and interactive DVDs.

-In August 2010, MGA released its first Bratz dolls in a year to celebrate the 10th anniversary/first decadial anniversary of the franchise.
-In addition to two "comeback" collections, MGA also released 10 new female Bratz characters on 10 October 2010.
+In August 2010, MGA released its first Bratz dolls in a year to celebrate the 10th anniversary/first decadal anniversary of the franchise.
+In addition to two "comeback" collections, MGA also released 10 new female Bratz characters on October 10, 2010.
 Bratz Party and Talking Bratz were in Target, Toys "R" Us and Walmart stores.

 In 2013, Bratz got a new logo and slogan, and the dolls all got new bodies with articulated arms, with a height to match its competitor Monster High while keeping their unique faces, and sporting brand new fashions.
-Only the four principal Bratz characters, alongside Meygan, Fianna, Shira, Roxxi and Phoebe, have been made in the new bodies.
+Only the four principal Bratz characters, alongside additions: Meygan, Fianna, Shira, Roxxi and Phoebe, have been made in the new bodies.

-In January 2014, MGA revealed that Bratz would go on a country-based hiatus (only for/in the United States) for a year in an attempt to rebuild the brand after an admittedly first relaunch in September 2010 to celebrate the brand's first decadial anniversary, resulting from the lawsuit against Mattel, which was met with decreased popularity.
+In January 2014, MGA revealed that Bratz would go on a country-based hiatus (only for/in the United States) for a year in an attempt to rebuild the brand after an admittedly first relaunch in September 2010 to celebrate the brand's first decadal anniversary, resulting from the lawsuit against Mattel, which was met with decreased popularity.
 MGA Entertainment felt that it wanted to give the brand "the comeback it truly deserved".

-The Bratz relaunched a second time in July, 2015 with the introduction of Raya, a new character (despite sharing the same name with a previous character), to accompany the original main four.
-The Bratz logo was reverted to the original and a new slogan was adopted.
-After a poorly executed re-branding and low sales, the brand discontinued for a second time the following year.
+In July 2015, Bratz relaunched a second time for 14 years with new doll lines and introducing a new main character, Raya (despite sharing the same name with a previous character) to the debut lineup from its 2001 launch as well as a new slogan and website design.
+The bodies were changed to be 10" (25 cm) tall again, but with new bodies and head molds.
+These dolls were met with negative reactions from fans, as the brand was more oriented towards younger kids rather than tweens and teens like the previous dolls.
+Due to the poor reception and sales, the dolls were once again discontinued in 2016.

-On 20 May 2017, MGA Entertainment CEO, Isaac Larian, announced a third relaunch of the brand in Autumn/Fall 2018, in addition to announcing a collaboration with fashion designer Hayden Williams.
-Since Black Friday of 2018, the new set of Bratz Collector dolls designed by Hayden Williams were officially released and sold exclusively through Amazon.
+On May 20, 2017, MGA Entertainment CEO, Isaac Larian, announced a third relaunch of the brand in Autumn/Fall 2018, in addition to announcing a collaboration with fashion designer Hayden Williams.
+Since Black Friday of 2018, the new set of Bratz Collector dolls designed by Hayden Williams were officially released and sold exclusively through Amazon online.

-Bratz turned 20 in 2021.
-The first line of Cool Bratz dolls had an official release date of May 21, 2001.